Legal Responsibility

 - Keeps records of participation in hunting/sport-shooting activities

-- Conducts relevant training courses compliant with SAQA Act (1995) and Skills Development Act (1998)
+- Administers dedicated-status member programmes (including online knowledge components where applicable) compliant with the SAQA Act (1995) and Skills Development Act (1998)

 - Verifies bona fides of dedicated members